esosedi/regions/README.md

 You can store geojson produced by this module, or cache packed json files from data server.
 You can change data server by executing `osmeRegions.setHost` command.
 You have to provide copyright information.

+Data format is quite simple and compact.
+It is look like [topojson](https://github.com/mbostock/topojson), but more "binary" and contains data like schemes etc.
+After all you will get standard geoJSON.
+You can use it by your own risk.

 More Examples: